 Why matching matters

-Generic CRMs store contacts.
-A real estate CRM becomes more valuable when it understands property fit.
+General-purpose CRMs like HubSpot or Pipedrive store contacts and pipelines well, and many Thai agencies run on them.
+What they lack out of the box is property fit.
 If a renter wants a Bangkok condo near transit under a fixed budget, that preference should connect directly to available inventory and future alerts.
 If an investor wants bank-owned properties or land in Chiang Mai, the system should remember that buy-box and surface new matches.
+Real-estate-specific systems earn their keep on exactly this: the requirement stays attached to the person, and inventory changes trigger follow-ups.

 Benefits for property teams